BenQ W2000 Home Cinema Projector Review

 After correctly positioning the unit for your set-up, next, it’s time to connect devices.
 Thankfully, the BenQ W2000 provides plenty of inputs for a range of devices including Blu-ray players, streaming dongles (such as Amazon Fire TV), PCs and game console.

 That said, you might feed the W2000 from an AV receiver such as the Onkyo TX-NR696.
 Also, the mini-jack audio output on the rear panel can be used to feed external speakers such as a Sony soundbar or your existing Hi-Fi.

 Basic set-up wizard

 On turning the unit on for the first time, you’ll be greeted by the set-up wizards which will guide you through the basics such as projector position, language, OSD menu choice, and keystone correction.

-You’ll want to use the built-in projection test screen to adjust the overall picture to correctly set-up your projector.
+You’ll want to use the built-in projection test screen to adjust the overall picture as this makes setting up a projector far easier.
 Do not use a still image, as this doesn’t produce the best overall results and may mean you’ll need to adjust the basic projector setting again.

 Set the picture mode

 Finally, choose the most suitable picture mode (Bright, Vivid, Cinema (REC.
 709), Game, or 3D) or create and save your own using the 2 user presets (only available when using the Advanced OSD menu).